In the Heat of the Night (TV series): Second season, 1988-1989

+Carroll O’Connor’s heart surgery

-During the filming of the episode "Walkout", O'Connor began to experience fatigue.
-It was later discovered that he needed sextuple heart bypass surgery, due to years of heavy smoking.
-During the last four episodes of the season, Joe Don Baker was brought in as retired police captain Tom Dugan, a replacement for Chief Gillespie, who was said to be away at a police training conference at Quantico.
-The episodes where Gillespie was away were "Fifteen Forever", "Ladybug, Ladybug", "The Pig Woman of Sparta" and "Missing" (Gillespie appears briefly in the episode to announce his return).
-Dugan was appointed acting chief by Councilwoman White, but he was actually working undercover for the FBI in an attempt to stop the assassination of a civil rights preacher during a visit to the town by a white supremacist group (that is not revealed until the season three episode "Anniversary").
+During the filming of the episode "Walkout" in early 1989, O'Connor began to experience fatigue.
+After a medical examination, it was discovered that he needed sextuple heart bypass surgery, due to years of heavy smoking.
+The operation was scheduled almost immediately.
+For the last four episodes of the season, actor Joe Don Baker was brought in as retired police captain Tom Dugan, a temporary substitute for Chief Gillespie, who was said to be at a police training conference at Quantico.
+The episodes where Gillespie was away were "Fifteen Forever", "Ladybug, Ladybug", "The Pig Woman of Sparta" and "Missing" (Gillespie appears briefly in the latter episode to announce his return).
+Dugan was appointed acting chief by Councilwoman White, but he was actually working as an FBI informant for two reasons: to get his teenage godson out of a white supremacist group that he joined, and an attempt to stop the assassination of a civil rights leader by that same group during his upcoming visit to Sparta (that is not revealed until the Season 3 episode "Anniversary").

-The season finale "Missing" has the chief being kidnapped upon his return to Sparta by men in masks, and the police and the FBI are trying to locate him and those responsible; Dugan is murdered at the end.
+The season finale "Missing" has the chief being kidnapped upon his return to Sparta by men in masks, and the police and the FBI are trying to locate him and those responsible.
+Virgil and Bubba suspect that Dugan is somehow involved, but find out otherwise; Dugan is murdered at the end.
 O'Connor wanted the chief to undergo heart surgery in the storyline, but Taylor and Moessinger came up with the Quantico / kidnapping plot instead.
-He also disliked the Dugan character being shot down.
+He also disliked the Dugan character being killed.